-Investors in this offering will acquire only, and this prospectus describes only the offering of, common stock representing shares of iTeos Therapeutics, Inc. We refer to the reorganization, pursuant to which iTeos Therapeutics, Inc. acquired all of the interests in iTeos Belgium SA in exchange for newly issued shares of iTeos Therapeutics, Inc., and the subsequent merger of iTeos Therapeutics US, Inc. with and into iTeos Therapeutics, Inc., as our "corporate reorganization."
+Investors in this offering will only acquire, and this prospectus only describes the offering of, common stock representing shares of iTeos Therapeutics, Inc. We refer to the reorganization, pursuant to which iTeos Therapeutics, Inc. acquired all of the interests in iTeos Belgium SA in exchange for newly issued shares of iTeos Therapeutics, Inc., and the subsequent merger of iTeos Therapeutics US, Inc. with and into iTeos Therapeutics, Inc., as our "corporate reorganization."